hibyemy/mayday/README.md

 * Node.js `12.x` or higher.
 * A Twilio account SID, token, and number.
 * A domain to host on.
-* A list of US (+1) numbers that you wish to send messages to and (if you are on the Twilio trial plan) have whitelisted your Twilio account.
-Delinate each number with a comma.
-Do not add spaces or hyphens.
+* (Optional for paid plans) A list of US (+1) numbers that you wish to send messages to have whitelisted your Twilio account.
+Delinate each number with a space.
+Do not add spaces, hyphens, or parentheses within phone numbers.
 * A `.env` in the project root containing the aforementioned information in the format:
 ```
 TWILIO_ACCOUNT_SID='xxxxxxx'